MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/figma/design-using-kit.md

 ## Get the UI kit

-1. Go to the [Create apps from Figma UI kit](https://go.microsoft.com/fwlink/?linkid=2193981) page.
+1. Go to the [Create Apps from Figma UI Kit](https://go.microsoft.com/fwlink/?linkid=2193981) page.
 1. If necessary, sign in with your Figma credentials.
 1. Select **Duplicate**, and then choose the Figma team you're a member of.
 For more information about duplicating projects in Figma, see [Figma: Duplicate files or projects](https://help.figma.com/hc/articles/360038511533-Duplicate-files).
 1. If necessary, select the down arrow next to the file name, and move the file out of your drafts.